Libraries Without BordersVisit site

 As a part of Libraries Without Borders’ humanitarian emergency programs, it developed the Ideas Box, a portable media toolkit that contains books, games, entertainment devices, and tablets designed to spark learning and imagination.
 The Ideas Box runs on a low-energy generator and can be assembled in 20 minutes.
 Prior to shipping an Ideas Box, Libraries Without Borders works with in-country representatives to identify what equipment would best suit recipients in terms of language, geography, and culture.

-Through Google.org funding, Libraries Without Borders has been able to deploy five Ideas Boxes for refugees in Greece (Lesvos, Athens, Malkasa), France (Grande-Synthe) and Germany (Düsseldorf).
-In 2017, Google.org will provide additional grant funding to support Libraries Without Borders with the installation of 6 Ideas Boxes in Europe and 8 Ideas Boxes in the African Great Lakes’ region.
+Through initial Google.org grant funding, Libraries Without Borders was able to deploy five Ideas Boxes for refugees in Greece (Lesvos, Athens, Malkasa), France (Grande-Synthe) and Germany (Düsseldorf).
+In 2017, Google.org provided additional grant funding to support Libraries Without Borders with the installation of 6 Ideas Boxes in Europe and 8 Ideas Boxes in the African Great Lakes’ region.